MUSKOPF PHOTOGRAPHY HOME RAVE REVIEWS SENIOR PORTRAIT GALLERY ABOUT TODD ABOUT TODD'S STUDIO CONTACT TODD

 Getting a 15 minute appointment with a big-box or mall photo studio because of some special coupon is not a good value.
 You're rushed in and out, given 2 minutes to choose between 2 shots for your "coupon photo", then pressured (guilt trip!) into buying a larger package at the regular price.
 How can a national chain give personal service when they rush you in and rush you out?
 Don't be another cog in their faceless corporate machine!
 It takes time before and during the session to get to know the model.
 There's no other way to make the connection necessary to capture their personality in the photos.
 I like my clients to be comfortable and trust me.
 When this comfort level is reached, that's when the magic happens.

 Kind of weird, eh?
 Would you buy a $500 chair without sitting in it?
 Would you buy a car without driving it?
-I charge a reasonable session fee to cover the studio time, processing, and proofs.
-You can decide which prints you want to order after you receive your proofs.
+I charge a reasonable session fee to cover the studio time, processing, and the viewing session.
+You can decide which prints you want to order after you have seen the images!

 --what do you charge to remove stray hairs?